Art & Science

 - Be a part of the Falling Walls network and interact with a wide range of decision-makers, innovators and emerging talents from all over the world.
 Join an interdisciplinary community that is committed to bringing down barriers to address common challenges.

-- Take your chance to become the Falling Walls Science Breakthroughs of the Year in Art & Science and present your breakthrough work to a global audience on 9 November 2025 on our stage at the Falling Walls Science Summit in Berlin.
+- Take your chance to become the Falling Walls Breakthrough of the Year in Art & Science and present your breakthrough work to a global audience on 9 November 2026 on our main stage at the Falling Walls Science Summit in Berlin.

 We will use our expertise and years of experience in science communication to help make your research accessible and engaging to a wide audience, and to highlight its impact on society.